US backs rare flower habitat amid Nevada lithium mine fight

 “The areas outside the occupied area do not support these physical and biological features and we are not confident that they would support populations of Tiehm’s buckwheat,” the agency said.

-U.S. Interior Secretary Deb Haaland has the authority to exclude the area from designation if she determines such exclusion would outweigh the benefits, “unless we determine ... failure to designate such area will result in the extinction of the species,” the agency said.7 Large-Cap Stocks to Help Navigate a Volatile Market
+U.S. Interior Secretary Deb Haaland has the authority to exclude the area from a critical habitat designation if she determines such exclusion would outweigh the benefits, “unless we determine ... failure to designate such area will result in the extinction of the species,” the agency said.

 .

-Note: This version has been updated to correct the described size of an area proposed as critical habitat for Tiehm’s buckwheat, as well as the size of the area where the plant grows.7 Electric Vehicle Stocks That Are Ready to Charge Higher